Lowrider Logo

 Lowrider Emblem

 For its logo, Lowrider magazine opted for bespoke, massive glyphs.
-In particular, the grotesque is taken as a basis.
+In particular, the grotesque serves as the basis.
 Some letters are directly connected even though they are far apart.
 For example, the legs of the central “R” are in the form of wide stripes directed in different directions: the left one is connected with “L” (it is located at the beginning of the word), the right one is connected with “R” (it is located at the end).

 The color palette combines different shades of yellow: lemon, mustard, honey, and amber.
 The logo also has black, which effectively complements all other colors.